OliverKillane/Imperial-Pintos/README.md

 The pintos project is designed to help students learn operating systems development by implementing some major kernel components, including process/thread scheduling, syscalls, user processes and virtual memory.
 While maintaining high standards of code quality, and designing to prevent concurrency related bugs (a major part of the design).

+## Authors
+This project was completed by Bartłomiej Cieślar, Jordan Hall, Oliver Killane and Robert Buxton from the 11th of October to the 10th of December.
 ## Imperial Student Usage
 Pintos beans are best served warm, plagarism from this repo will result in a cold reception by markers.
 Imperial are (*rightly*) meticulous with their checks.
 Even if this is missed, this repo contains some added bugs to prevent copy & paste idiocy.